teifalsadi/weedle/documents/social_contract.md

 - All code and comments will be written in English.
 - Git commit messages should be short, concise and sufficiently describe what has changed.
 - All PR:s should be reviewed by at least 2 other members of the group.
-- No force pushes to master/develop should be made.
+- No force pushes to master / develop should be made.
+- The person who created a pull request is also the person that merges it.
+- TODO:s are not allowed.

+## Frameworks

+User stories: GitHub
+Language: JavaScript
+Language library: React Native

 ## Roles